sergij14/search-app/README.md

 # Search App

-Node.js application for searching.
-Application gets the data, then it creates a Trie data structure and uses it for data retrieval.
+An implementation of searching functionality, using a Trie data structure.

-To launch the app on your local machine you should run `npm install && npm run dev`
+To launch the demo app on your local machine you should open an `index.html` file.